 With its durable design, you can look forward to optimizing the surfing experience and making it one for the books.
-Its maple-plywood stringers plus HDPE slick skin combine to lend the board with stiffness and strength, regardless of the size of the wave that you ride.
+Its maple-plywood stringers plus HDPE slick skin combine to lend the board stiffness and strength, regardless of the size of the wave that you ride.
 And its high-density bottom only adds to its overall structural integrity.

 With all its features versus its price, the Beater Pro is an excellent buy for any surfer.

 |Strong, lightweight, and water-resistant core||Requires wax for grip|

 7. Softech Mason Twin FCS II Surfboard – Best for twin fin adventure seekers